 Patents (design patents) cover the ornamental appearance of a functional item.
 These also must be filed, reviewed, and ultimately disclosed to the public.
 These last for 15 years, maintenance fees not required.

 Trademarks cover the words, symbols, or packaging associated with certain classes of products and services in commerce.
-Registration, disclosure to the public, and review required.
+Registration, disclosure to the public, and review are required.
 These have no lifetime limit, so long as the owner periodically sends in proof of continued use in commerce.

 Trade Secrets cover undisclosed commercially useful information not generally known to the public or trade.
 These can include unpatentable items such as recipes, as well as un-copyrightable items such as lists.
 No lifetime limit, provided that the secret does not get exposed.

-There are some tricky aspects to the multiple category approach as well, these include:
+There are some tricky aspects to the multiple category approach as well; these include: